“Sushant Singh Rajput knew that I wanted to become a Director and Dil Bechara was a dream we envisioned together”: Mukesh Chhabra

 The Entertainment Industry has become more professional in terms of Casting.
 There’s more opportunity for upcoming talent from across the country and worldwide.

 Q. There is a lot of debate in the industry about talent, hard work, and nepotism.
 Which according to you would a casting director choose, from the three, hard-working person, talented person, or a person who comes from a big Bollywood family for a movie?

 I do not believe in the term nepotism.
-Being a Casting Director, I always look for new and interesting faces for my projects.
 I only believe in talent.

 Q. Can you briefly tell us about the role and responsibility of a casting director?
 How a casting director is important for a movie?
 And while casting someone what do you notice the most?
 If casting someone for a lead role what do you look for, beauty or talent?